Helping Others & Selfishness (Is It Good to Help Others?)

 Most probably not.

-But here it is.
-And you’re upset.
+But I asked this silly, or rather “stupid” question, anyway.
+And now you’re upset.
 Simply because it hurts, right?

 I just couldn’t lie to you (unlike so many others).

-So please forgive me for being blunt, but here’s the truth: helping others in need is the stupidest thing you can do.
+So please forgive me for being blunt, but here’s the plain, naked truth: helping others in need is the stupidest thing one can do.

 Now… am I trying to insult you, mock you, or undermine your “how to help others” intentions?